At École Mother Teresa School we expect students to dress reasonably for the various activities and seasons.

 Minor Offences will be handled “ON THE SPOT” by the staff member.
 Students will know what poor judgment on their part was and will be helped to formulate more acceptable alternatives for the future.

 DISCIPLINE POLICY PROCESS – CONSEQUENCES

-When a student chooses to behave inappropriately, consequences will be followed to help the student realize poor judgement was used on their part.
+When a student chooses to behave inappropriately, consequences will be followed to help the student realize poor judgment was used on their part.
 The student will be assisted to choose and use more acceptable alternatives.
-Interventions will focus on problem solving.
+Interventions will focus on problem-solving.